Psiae/Music-Player/README.md

 Simple Music Player `100% Made in Kotlin` with Jetpack Compose & AndroidX Media3.

 # Preview
-> Image Preview below will be update accordingly on any changes made
+> Image Preview below will be updated accordingly on any changes made

 > UI was removed for rework, background shown is taken from Device Home Background